AnthonyMikh/SGDC/README.md

   ````

 # Known limitations
-Since name qualifying is done via macros, you can't use names containg `*` or spaces.
+* Since name qualifying is done via macros, you can't use names containg `*` or spaces.
 Use `typedef` in order to solve this issue.
+* This library is not thread-safe and it will not be like this in near future.
+* This library uses macros with names containing only small letters.
+This can insult you.